linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 ## Cross-currency "Arbitrage"
 - A reasonable price would be ￥145.61 at ￥145.67 for 10,000,000.00
  - Would this price indicate that you are a buyer or seller of Yen? ·Why?
-Exchange Rate Pegs and International Capital Markets ll and East Asian [[Squam Lake Group Letter|Financial Crisis]] December 1,2022
+Exchange Rate Pegs and International Capital Markets ll and East Asian [Financial Crisis](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Letter.md)
+December 1,2022

 # Bailout Impact on Central Bank Balance Sheet